chad100b/Natural_Language_Processing/README.md

 I used descriptive statistics to answer the following questions:

-> Which coin had the highest mean positive score?
+Q: Which coin had the highest mean positive score?

->
+> A: Bitcoin had the higher mean positive score at 8.9% versus Ethereum at 5.8%.

-> Which coin had the highest negative score?
+Q: Which coin had the highest compound score?

->
+> A: Again, Bitcoin had the higher compound score at 5.6% versus Ethereum at 4.7%.

-> Which coin had the highest positive score?
+Q. Which coin had the highest positive score?

+> A: Bitcoin had the hightest max positive score of an article at 28.2% versus Ethereum's max positive article score of 22.3%